NGO Monitor: Structure and staff

-As of 2015, NGO Monitor advisory council members were said to include Elliott Abrams, Alan Dershowitz, Douglas Murray and R. James Woolsey.
+As of 2025, NGO Monitor's advisory council members included Elliott Abrams, Alan Dershowitz, Douglas Murray, and James Woolsey.
+Steinberg has reportedly worked for the Israeli Foreign Ministry and Office of the Prime Minister while heading NGO Monitor.

 Funding

-Its critics say that NGO Monitor is not transparent about its funding, a claim it denies.
 The Wechsler Family Foundation is one of NGO Monitor's founding donors.
 Other acknowledged supporters are Nina Rosenwald and Newt Becker.
 Since its separation from the Jerusalem Center for Public Affairs (JCPA) and its formation as an independent organization in 2007, NGO Monitor has drawn on a wider range of funding sources.
 NGO Monitor has said it receives no governmental support and is funded by private donors and foundations, though it did receive some funds, in 2010 and 2011, via The Jewish Agency for Israel (JAFI), a quasi-governmental agency.

-In 2010, the organization received a $500,000 grant from Research + Evaluation = Promoting Organizational Responsibility and Transparency (REPORT), formerly known as American Friends of NGO Monitor (AFNGOM).
-Private donors in the U.S. were asked on NGO Monitor's website to donate via REPORT.
-Other donors include The Center for Jewish Community Studies (part of JCPA), American Friends of NGO Monitor (REPORT), the Orion Foundation, Matan, Peter Simpson, Nir Ben Josef, Real Property Investment, DR. Tuchmen, Jewish Federations of North America and the Wechsler Family Foundation.
-NGO Monitor's financial reports for 2009 to 2012, which include donations above NIS 20,000 (approximately $5,200 as of 2012), are available on its website.
+Other donors include the Center for Jewish Community Studies (part of JCPA), the Orion Foundation, Matan, Peter Simpson, Nir Ben Josef, Real Property Investment DR. Tuchmen, and Jewish Federations of North America.

 According to a February 2012 article by Uri Blau in Haaretz, his examination of NGO Monitor's finances revealed that "the organization sought to block the publication of one contributor and to get hundreds of thousands of Shekels from anonymous sources".
 The donations in question were channeled through the Jewish Agency for Israel and Matan, and originated with undisclosed donors from outside Israel.
 In the same article, Jason Edelstein, NGO Monitor's communications director, is quoted as saying "all of our financial information is fully disclosed with the Registrar for Non-Profits as required by law".

 A 2015 report published by the Peace Now movement discovered that NGO Monitor failed to file a legally required disclosure regarding the source of its funding, and that many of the group's funding sources are hidden from the public.

 NGO Monitor's U.S. sources of funding, as revealed by U.S. tax filings, have included the Abstraction Fund, American Jewish Committee, Ben and Esther Rosenbloom Foundation, CJM Foundation, Jewish Community Federation, Koret Foundation, Lisa and Douglas Goldman Fund, Middle East Forum, MZ Foundation, Network for Good, Paul E. Singer Foundation, Milstein Family Foundation, Newton and Rochelle Becker affiliated charities, Shillman Foundation, Sinder Foundation, Vanguard Charitable Endowment Fund, and the William P. Goldman and Brothers Foundation.